owncloud/ocis/docs/ocis/development/unit-testing/testing-ginkgo.md

 {{< toc >}}

-In this section we try to enable developers to write tests in ocis using Ginkgo and Gomega and explain how to mock other microservices to also cover some integration tests.
+In this section we try to enable developers to write tests in oCIS using Ginkgo and Gomega and explain how to mock other microservices to also cover some integration tests.
 The full documentation of the tools can be found on the [Ginkgo](https://onsi.github.io/ginkgo/) and [Gomega](https://onsi.github.io/gomega/) websites.

 {{% hint type=tip icon=gdoc_link title="Reading the documentation" %}}
 This page provides only a basic introduction to get started with Ginkgo and Gomega.
 For more detailed information, please refer to the official documentation.